 Performance profiling

+Remote Desktop Manager Windows has a built-in profiler to diagnose connectivity issues with a data source.
 Displaying the Performance profiling window might slow down the operations on the data source.
 Proceed with care.

-To diagnose startup issues, enable the Performance profiling from the command line as described in Command line arguments.
+To diagnose startup issues, enable the Performance profiling parameter from the command line as described in Command line arguments.

 Procedure